simple-sifu/nest/src/typescript/features/annotations/README.md

 d. can contain multiple different types.
 ```

-5. Tuple - Array-like structure where each element represents some property of a record
+5. Tuple - Array-like structure where each element represents some property of a record.
+Values of fixed set of properties are placed in specific order.